130 Die

 News

-Nearly 110,000 people died from drug overdose in the U.S. in 2022 according to early estimates by the US Center for Disease Control and Prevention, the highest number of deaths recorded in a calendar year.
+Nearly 107,000 people died from drug overdose in the U.S. in 2023 according to early estimates by the US Center for Disease Control and Prevention.

 CDC Statistics